johanmazoyer/Asterix/source/install.rst

 Run the setup file:

-    $ python setup.py develop
+    $ pip install -e '.'

-If you use multiple versions/environements of python, you will need to run ``setup.py`` with each version of python (this should not apply to most people).
+If you use multiple versions/environements of python, you will need to do htis with each version of python (this should not apply to most people).